guruparan18/getScreenShot/README.md

 # getScreenShot
 A Twitter bot to tweet screen shots when mentioned.

-Get screen shot of a tweet when you mention [https://twitter.com/getScreenShot/](@getScreenShot "Twitter profile") and embed or reply to a tweet.
+Get screen shot of a tweet when you mention [@getScreenShot] (https://twitter.com/getScreenShot/ "Twitter profile of @getScreenShot") and embed or reply to a tweet.